liman4u/home24_store_backend/readme.md

 ```

-- Docker should be installed before running the next command
+- Docker should be installed before running the start command

 - To start the application server and run tests using docker, run the following from root of application:
 ```bash